showwin/FeVPN/README.md

 ## Hide FeVPN
-If you don't want to see icon on the dock, like this
+If you don't want to see icon on the dock, like this:
 ![21](http://www.showwin.asia/contents/FeVPN/FeVPN_21.png)
 ![22](http://www.showwin.asia/contents/FeVPN/FeVPN_22.png)

-**You can hide FeVPN as following step:**
+**You can hide FeVPN as following steps:**

-1. Right click on FeVPN and choose "Show Package Contents"
+1. Right click on FeVPN and choose "Show Package Contents".
 ![23](http://www.showwin.asia/contents/FeVPN/FeVPN_23.png)

 2. Open `/Contents/Info.plist` with Xcode.